NuGet/Home/designs/RestoreAndBuildCompatibility.md

 GitHub Actions and Azure Pipelines are the most commonly used (and Microsoft run) automation services.
 Usually customers will have a `yaml build file` that specifies the list of steps to run, and the machines with the build tooling are often provided by these services.
 For example, Azure pipelines provides [Microsoft-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml), which handle maintenance and upgrade of these agents.
-In that maintenance, VS upgrades are on of those included things.
+In that maintenance, VS upgrades are one of those included things.

 Given all those tooling options, there are a few *common* ways customers build their repos.